-The key words must, must not, required, shall, shall not, should, should not, recommended, and optional in this document are to be interpreted as described in RFC 2119.
+The key words must, must not, should, should not, recommended, and may in this document are to be interpreted as described in RFC 2119.

-Editorial collaboration takes place primarily in the iiif.io repository on GitHub.
+Editorial collaboration takes place primarily in the IIIF API repository on GitHub.
 When editors submit changes for revision, they must adhere to the following criteria:

-- There should be a Github issue that explains the reason for the change and serves as a platform for discussion.
-Discussion regarding smaller, primarily word level, changes may take place directly on a pull request in the comments or as line notes.
+- There must be a Github issue that explains the reason for the change and serves as a platform for discussion for any technical change.
+Discussion regarding smaller, primarily word level, editorial changes may take place directly on a pull request in the comments or as line notes.

 - The changes must be made in a branch.

-- The branch must pass all integration tests before making a pull request.
+- The branch must pass all integration tests before being accepted.